Young children develop in the context of their families, where stability, safety, and supportive relationships nurture their growth.

 Key Findings

 Babies in families with low income are more likely than their peers to experience housing instability, live in unsafe neighborhoods, and have at least one adverse childhood experience during their critical first three years.
-Such challenges can jeopardize babies’ development and have both immediate and long-term effects.

 The State of Babies